8731.0 - Building Approvals, Australia, Jun 2020 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 30/07/2020

 |Page tools: Print Page Print All RSS Search this Product|

-The number of dwellings approved rose 0.8 per cent in February 2017, in trend terms, after falling for eight months, according to data released by the Australian Bureau of Statistics (ABS) today.
+The number of dwellings approved fell 4.9 per cent in June, in seasonally adjusted terms, according to data released by the Australian Bureau of Statistics (ABS) today.

-Further information is available in Building Approvals, Australia (cat no. 8731.0) on the ABS website at http://www.abs.gov.au.
+Further information is available in Building Approvals, Australia (cat no. 8731.0).

 These documents will be presented in a new window.